ryanguill/emit/README.md

 - You will not be guaranteed that it will run at any particular time or order.
 - You will not be able to send data into the output buffer.
 This makes debugging difficult - use logging or write out files.
 - You will have access to the data that you close over inside of your listener.
 Make sure you have everything you need.
+- You cannot use positional arguments in listners.
+Only depend on named arguments.
+You can depend on named arguments that are not defined in the method definition though.

 Once defaults to false - setting once to true will automatically remove the event listener the first time it is called.
 Useful for fire once async handling.

 If you try to add an event listener which exceeds the limit, an exception of type Emit.Emit.maxListenersExceeded will be thrown.
 See setMaxListeners().

 __on (required string event, required any listener, boolean async = false)__